libriscv/libriscv/README.md

 ## Game development example

 Have a look at [RVScript](https://github.com/fwsGonzo/rvscript).
 It embeds libriscv in a tiny example framework and automatically builds fully functional C++ programs for low latency scripting.
+Keep in mind that disabling the C-extension increases interpreter speed by ~20-25%, but requires a custom RISC-V toolchain.
+[Here's how to create one](/docs/NEWLIB.md).